 Within a treatment program, there are many addiction resources available.
 This includes access to different types of therapy, support groups, alumni programs, or even sober living arrangements.
 Here at Chapters Recovery Center, we offer many addiction resources and therapeutic approaches to aid you with your journey to sobriety.
 Some of the resources that may be beneficial to you include:

 - Individual therapy

-These interventions aim to resolve the many contributing factors that lead to an addiction.
+These programs and therapies aim to resolve the many contributing factors that lead to addiction.
 Our addiction resources are here to help you overcome your addiction and achieve long-term recovery.
 If you or a loved one is struggling with addiction, please reach out to us.
 We can offer you the necessary resources to help you on your road to recovery.